 - Liver – but limit to 100g per week due to high vitamin A levels.
 Liver needs to be well cooked, served hot and eaten immediately after cooking.

-Useful articles on nutrition in pregnancy
+Some useful articles and resources on nutrition in pregnancy

 Reference: Ministry of Health.
 Food and Nutrition Guidelines for Pregnant and Breastfeeding Women, a background paper.
 2006.
 Wellington.
 NZ Government.